-However, when looking at "aetocxylon sympetalum", you know that is not agarwood oil as this species does produce oil but definitely NOT agarwood oil.
-It is known as "buaya agarwood" locally in Indonesia. which are abundant and quite low cost to produce.
+However, when looking at "Aetocxylon Sympetalum", you know that it is not agarwood oil as this species does produce oil but NOT agarwood oil.
+It is known as "buaya agarwood" locally in Indonesia, abundant and relatively low cost to make.

-Please note, Agarwood mainly harvested in South East Asia and India (totally different quality and scent profile), NOT in the Middle East or the Arab world.
-Surely there many Arabian distillers/ investors who come to Indonesia, Cambodia or Thailand to invest or obtain agarwood but it does not mean that the Oud comes from there.
+Please note, Agarwood mainly harvested in South East Asia and India (totally different quality and scent profile), because the climate is suitable for the Aquilaria tree to grow.
+Aquilaria trees does NOT well in the Middle East or the Arab world because of the hot climate.
+Undoubtedly, many Arabian distillers/ investors come to Indonesia, Cambodia, or Thailand to invest or obtain Agarwood, but it does not mean that the Oud comes from there.

 In short Arabian Oud is a marketing name, not Oud from Arab or the Middle East.